SamIsHuman/Easy-Weather/README.md

 ## What You Get

-You can see today's forecast, what tomorrow looks like, and a 3-day outlook.
+You can see today's forecast, what tomorrow looks like, and a 7-day outlook.
 It's built with just HTML, CSS, and JavaScript

-The app pulls its data from [wttr.in](https://wttr.in), which is pretty reliable.
+The app pulls its data from [Open-Meteo](https://open-meteo.com/), which is very reliable.

 ## How to Use It

 The design works great on your phone or desktop, so you're covered either way.
-Just head over to https://easyweather.free.nf, open it up in your browser, search for your city, and you're done.
+Just head over to (....), open it up in your browser, search for your city, and you're done.

 ---